ObengKojo23/chinook-sql-analytics/README.md

-# SQL-driven business insights on the Chinook music store dataset
+# SQL-Driven Business Insights on the Chinook Music Store Dataset